Coreopsis-cyber/Travelling-Thief-Problem/README.md

 # Travelling-Thief-Problem

+WORK FOR THE WEEK:

+Plese research and begin to implement the fuctions assigned to you.

+NEXT MEETING:

+1/12/23 2:30PM

 DO NOT LEAVE IN FINAL REPO

 The traveling thief problem combines the Traveling Salesman Problem (TSP) and the Knapsack Problem (KNP).
 Both problems will be explained in the following sections.